Woodson Bradley

 Woodson Bradley (born February 5, 1973) is an American politician serving as a member of the North Carolina State Senate since 2025 representing the 42nd district.
+She is a member of the Democratic Party.

 Early life and education

 Woodson Bradley was born on February 5, 1973.
 Her mother is a school teacher and her father worked in law enforcement.

 Bradley earned a bachelor's degree in economics with a concentration in Business Administration from Hollins University.
 After graduation, she taught abroad for one year.

 Career

 Business

 Bradley worked as a residential real estate broker.
 In 2008, Forbes listed Bradley among the "Most Dependable Real Estate Professionals of the Eastern United States."
 She was working as a realtor as of 2024.

 From 2010 to 2013, Bradley worked in sales as an independent contractor of Fortune Hi-Tech Marketing.

 North Carolina Senate

 During the 2024 North Carolina Senate election, Bradley ran as the Democratic candidate for the 42nd district.
 Her campaign addressed issues such as abortion rights, public education, the cost of living, and public safety.
 She opposed North Carolina's abortion ban after 12 weeks and expressed support for restoring protections aligned with Roe v.
 Wade.
 Bradley's opponent in the race was Stacie McGinn, a Republican and former attorney for the North Carolina Republican Party.
 The seat, covering parts of Mecklenburg County, was previously held by Rachel Hunt, a Democrat running in the lieutenant gubernatorial election.
 Mecklenburg County certified the final vote counts on November 15, showing Bradley leading McGinn by 204 votes out of 124,334 cast, a margin of 0.16 percent.
-McGinn requested a recount but conceded after a second State Board of Elections protest hearing on December 20th upheld Bradley's final lead of 209 votes.
+McGinn requested a recount but conceded after a second State Board of Elections protest hearing on December 20 upheld Bradley's final lead of 209 votes.